-Check back in frequently as the DHE will continue to update this webpage with more information as it becomes available.
-Updated information from Mount Ida can also be found at: https://www.mountida.edu/updates/.
+Please continue to check in as the DHE will be updating this webpage with more information as it becomes available.
+Though Mount Ida has closed, it continues to provide updated information on student transitions to new programs, which can be found at: https://www.mountida.edu/transition-updates/.

 Effective May 17, 2018 Mount Ida College ceased operations and is closed for business.